OliverSchamp/Applied-Control-Systems-Module/README.md

 # Applied-Control-Systems-Module
-My files for ELEC6228
+My attempts at ELEC6228 Applied Control Systems tasks.
+This consisted of three individual works to show understanding of LQR, MPC and ILC, followed by a hardware implementation group project.

+Group project LabVIEW hardware and software versions: LabVIEW 2018 with Quanser Qube Servo and NI MyRIO.

 Individual software simulations.

-Group hardware implementation of LQR, MPC.
+Group_Project:

-Group software simulation of ILC.
+Software simulation of Lego Mindstorms NXTWay (MATLAB).

+Hardware implementations of LQR, MPC on an inverted pendulum (LabVIEW).

+Software simulation of ILC on an inverted pedulum state-space model (LabVIEW).